devloco/create-react-wptheme/README.md

     -   All OSes: `cd ..`
 -   Start Node/Webpack JS watcher as you normally would:
     -   All OSes: `npm run start`
-    -   Or if you use Yarn: `yarn start`
     -   Your theme should open in a new browser tab
 -   If you need to add an SSL exception to your browser for your new certificate, there is a page running over HTTPS at the "host" and "port" you set in `user.dev.json` above.
     -   For example, if you're using host `127.0.0.1` and port `8090` as shown above, then open your browser to: